Equity Advisory Council Bylaws

 2. The Council will accept a maximum of 8 DCSD school level staff members.

 a.
-If many applicants are interested: 6 neighborhood and 2 charter school school level staff
+If many applicants are interested: 6 neighborhood and 2 charter school level staff members.

 3. The Council will accept a maximum of 2 community-at-large members.